mnewt/plugin-foreign-env/README.md

 Some changes have been made since the original was last updated.
 Please see the [Change log](CHANGELOG.md)

+Highlights of the changes compared to the original:
+- Works with interactive commands
+- Support for aliases
+- Support un-setting variables
+- Added `-v` option (verbose) in addition to `-d`
+- Added `--test` option

 Foreign environment wraps application execution in a way that environment variables and aliases that are exported or modified get imported back into fish.
 This makes possible running popular bash scripts, like the excellent `nvm`.